yoren/gravityflow/readme.txt

 = 1.3.3-dev =

+- Added support for delaying the workflow until after PayPal payment.
 - Added "Reminder:" to the subject line of reminder notifications.
 - Added the Custom Timestamp Format setting to the Discussion field appearance tab.
 - Added the {workflow_inbox_url} and {workflow_inbox_link} merge tags.